Your frequently asked questions on results day, Clearing and Adjustment answered, and advice on what to do if things don’t turn out as you’d hoped.

-Most importantly, if you're not immediately successful, don't give up!
+If you're not immediately successful, don't give up.
 Keep ringing – your persistence will pay off.
 Calls are best as emails may not be responded to immediately.

 Remember, getting a place through Clearing isn't as difficult as it sounds, and you may be surprised at the number of vacancies.
-However, depending on your results there'll be certain courses and universities that will be unattainable, and recognising this early on will save you a lot of time.
+However, depending on your results there'll be some courses and universities that'll be unattainable, and recognising this early on will save you a lot of time.

 What are the Clearing dates?

-UCAS Clearing runs from 6 July (the same day International Baccalaureate (IB) results are published) until 23 October.
+UCAS Clearing runs from early July (the same day International Baccalaureate (IB) results are published) until late October.

 While you can't apply through Clearing until you have your results, you should avoid being in Clearing all the way up to the October deadline.
 The longer you leave it, the fewer places will be available.

-See the full breakdown of application deadlines for 2020 entry.
+See the full breakdown of this year's application deadlines.